Monday, 01 October 2012 10:34

 The answer is you don’t.

 There are some exceptions however.
 There are particular use cases for just a distinct desktop with a certain app load or even no apps where no data is kept.
 Educational labs would be a good example.

 But if you are a traditional MSP (Managed Service Provider), this is not the use case for your customer.

 Keep in mind that in the SMB and Enterprise market, the desktop, traditional or hosted, is only a part of the solution.
 This is why the whole BYOD (Bring Your Own Device) movement is taking hold.
 The desktop is just a shell that allows the user to interface with data and applications.
 So the desktop is sold as an access point to the solution.

 The key to offering a Hosted Desktop service is to offer a full solution along with it.

 DaaS is a hot topic.
 But don’t let it stop there.
 Use it as a gateway to offering a complete solution.
 One that includes data management, application management, security, and business continuity.

 As my rifle instructor taught me, don’t get tunnel vision.
 It will keep you from seeing all the other targets.

 If you are like me and a technoid, you have probably said, “I can build a better mouse trap.”
 When it comes to computers, networks, and technology, I like to get my hands dirty.
 I love to design a solution and see it come together.
 Know all the in’s and out’s because I built it.
 I also know that by doing so, my customer ends up with the best solution for their budget.

-Application Business Continuity BYOD Citrix cloud consumerization cubicle DaaS Data loss Desktop as a Service dropbox green Hosted Desktop iPad Microsoft On boarding PaaS Partner Private Cloud Receiver SaaS Secure sharefile Solid State Subscription Synergy Tablet White Label Windows 2012 Workshifting
+Application Business Continuity BYOD Citrix cloud Cloud Expo Cloud Workspace consumerization cubicle DaaS Data loss Desktop as a Service dropbox green Hosted Desktop Microsoft mobile device PaaS Partner Private Cloud Receiver SaaS Secure sharefile Solid State Subscription Synergy White Label Windows 2012 Workshifting